-Dry eyelids can result from a number of common skin conditions, such as contact dermatitis, atopic dermatitis (eczema), and seborrheic dermatitis.
+Dry skin on the eyelids can result from a number of common skin conditions, such as contact dermatitis, atopic dermatitis (eczema), and seborrheic dermatitis.

-Dry skin on the eyelids can be uncomfortable, but there are several effective ways of treating the condition at home.
+Dry eyelids can be uncomfortable, but there are several effective ways of treating the condition at home.
 More severe cases of dry eyelids may require treatment from a doctor.

 Symptoms that may accompany dry eyelids include itchiness, discoloration, cracked skin, and eye irritation.

 In this article, we discuss the symptoms and causes of dry eyelids.
 We also look at home remedies and medical treatments that may help relieve symptoms.